Karumi/MaxibonKataJava/README.md

 ## Tasks

-Your task as iOS Developer is to resolve this problem or test an already implemented software, depending on the path you have choosen before to start.
+Your task as Java Developer is to resolve this problem or test an already implemented software, depending on the path you have choosen before to start.

 * If you want to practice TDD write a little piece of software to implement the already described scenario following the TDD cycle.
 * If you don not want to follow the TDD path create an empty project, add [JUnit-QuickCheck][junit-quickcheck] as a dependency and start writing code.